Nolte: Joe Biden's 'Four Crises' Deliberately Ignore Rising Crime and Left-Wing Riots

 There’s no way around the fact that like the rest of the Democrat party and the corporate media propaganda machine, Biden has decided to pretend months of rioting and an explosion of violent crime just isn’t happening.

 We all know why this makes the left uncomfortable.
-The riots and violent crime explosion is happening in Democrat-run cities.
+The riots and violent crime explosion are all happening in Democrat-run cities.
 What’s more, the riots are almost exclusively led by the Democrats’ Brownshirts, the left-wing terrorists in Antifa and Black Lives Matter.

 The fact Biden deliberately ignored two legitimate crises proves the most crucial part of his speech, his biggest promise, a lie…